gcdev373/stroom-analytic-demo/docs/alertFormat.md

 1. Description
 1. Details

-There then follow any number of pairs of fields, the first of each pair is a an arbitrary name, and the second its value.
+There then follow any number of pairs of fields, the first of each pair is a an arbitrary property name, and the second its value.
-If the name is the literal `eventref` then the value is expected to be one or more strings of the format `StreamId:EventId`, where both `StreamId` and `EventId` are long integers.
+If the name is the literal `eventref` then the value is a referenced event (see below).

+## Referenced Events
+It is important to be able to identify which events within Stroom led to the detection being made.
+This can be achieved by providing one or more `eventref` properties, each with one or more  strings of the format `StreamId:EventId`.

+This allows triage to be conducted, as it is usually necessary to refer back to the original event or events when trying to understand the nature of the detection.